ngzax/docs/docs/arvo/network.md

 -   Extend either of the apps in the first two exercises to accept input over the network in the same way as `pong`.

--   Modify `examples-pong` to print out a message when it receives acknowledgement.
+-   Modify `pong` to print out a message when it receives acknowledgement.

 -   Write two apps, `even` and `odd`.
 When you pass an atom to `even`,